You want smart political talk without the meltdowns?

 We'll keep you informed and entertained without ruining your day.

-Normally on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Join us every Tuesday and Thursday, normally, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Thanks, Scott Shannon.
+All right, thanks, Scott Shannon.

-Hour 2, Sean Hannity Show, 800-941-SEAN.
+Hour two, Sean Hannity Show, 800-941.

-Sean is our number if you want to be a part of the program.
+Sean is a number if you want to be a part of the program.

-One, Donald Trump shows up in New Jersey, I believe it was at the prudential for the UFC fight, and wow, the crowd went insane.
+I believe it was at the Prudential for the UFC fight.

 Listen.

-Also with us tonight.
+Also with us tonight, 45.

-Uh interesting comments, James Carville, old friend.
+Interesting comments, James Carville, old friend.

-Uh this is a golden opportunity to talk to voters while Trump is pinned down.
+This is a golden opportunity to talk to voters while Trump is pinned down.

-Oh, they want lawfare.
+Oh, they want law fair.

 Oh, perfect opportunity to give the playing field to just one candidate.

-Uh uh even James has to see the danger in this, but here's what he said.
+Even James has to see the danger in this, but here's what he said.

 And we're not doing very well with young voters because young voters are not particularly comfortable in this economy.

-And I think he has an opportunity to do all of this because Trump is, shall we say, pinned down for the the foreseeable future.
+And I think he has an opportunity to do all of this because Trump is, shall we say, pinned down for the foreseeable future.

-He's already trying to buy votes by circumventing a Supreme Court decision on student loan bailouts and and and free student loan payments, uh, and he's spending billions of dollars.
+He's already trying to buy votes by circumventing a Supreme Court decision on student loan bailouts and free student loan payments.

-Anyway, here to break it all down, former Speaker of the House, New Gingrich, Mr. Speaker, great to have you.
+Anyway, here to break it all down, former Speaker of the House, Newt Gingrich.

 When you say relatively short sentence, can you define that?

-Yeah, but he could give him look for the purpose of totally screwing everything up, you could give him a 10 day sentence.
+Yeah, but he could give him, look, for the purpose of totally screwing everything up, you could give him a 10-day sentence.

 And you could say, look how reasonable I am.